Cinpean/ROS_Foosball/README.md

 ### System Architecture and Mechanical Design Overview
 #### System Architecture
-The general architecture of the robot's electronics system consists of a main computer *(the Raspberry Pi 4B)* .
+The general architecture of the robot's electronics system consists of a main computer *(the Raspberry Pi 4 Model B)* .
 The Pi 4 handles image processing & sending information to stepper drivers<br>
 <br>
-ROS is used to handle communications between multiple nodes either on the same machine (i.e. a mapping node and a navigation node running on the Pi 4) or between external nodes (i.e. the two Raspberry Pi Picos running microROS).
+ROS is used to handle communications between multiple nodes either on the same machine or between external nodes. <br>
-Both Raspberry Pi Picos are connected to the Pi 4 via USB cables.<br>
 <br>
 More details regarding the electronics design <a href="https://github.com/Cinpean/ROS_Foosball/tree/main/Circuit_diagam">here</a>.<br>
 <br>